 Your website will be many diners’ first taste of your restaurant, and you’ve invested time in getting it just right.
-You want to be sure that someone typing your restaurant’s name into a search engine is going to find what they’re looking for and–hopefully–become your guest.
-So you definitely want to optimise your restaurant website with smart search engine optimisation (SEO) strategies.
+So you definitely want to optimise your website with smart restaurant search engine optimisation (SEO) strategies to make your restaurant website pop in search.
 Take a deep breath: It’s not as complicated as you might think.

 SEO is key to making sure your restaurant is front and centre in search results, which are now more competitive than ever.
 We tapped the OpenTable team to learn how to optimise your restaurant site and your OpenTable profile page, so that booking a table is never more than two clicks away.